Skip to content

 <h3>Advanced Settings</h3>

-<input type="checkbox" x-model="enableDebug"> Enable Debug Mode
+<input type="checkbox" x-model="this.enableDebug"> Enable Debug Mode

 </div>